aragon/osx/DEPLOYMENT_CHECKLIST.md

 - [ ] Check if the managing DAO set in the `PluginRepoRegistry`
 - [ ] Check if the `Plugin_ENSSubdomainRegistrar` set in the `PluginRepoRegistry`
 - [ ] Check if the `PluginRepoRegistry` is set in the `PluginRepoFactory`
-- [ ] Check if the managing DAO set in the `PluginSetupProcessor`
 - [ ] Check if the `PluginRepoRegistry` set in the `PluginSetupProcessor`
 - [ ] Check if the `DAORegistry` set in the `DAOFactory`
 - [ ] Check if the `PluginSetupProcessor` set in the `DAOFactory`

 ### Permissions

-- [ ] Check that the deployer has the ROOT permission on the managing DAO
+- [ ] Check that the deployer has not the ROOT permission on the managing DAO
 - [ ] Check if `DAO_ENSSubdomainRegistrar` is approved for all for the DAO' ENS domain.
 Call `isApprovedForAll` on the ENS registry
 - [ ] Check if `Plugin_ENSSubdomainRegistrar` is approved for all for the plugin' ENS domain.
 Call `isApprovedForAll` on the ENS registry
 - [ ] Check if the `DAORegistry` has `REGISTER_ENS_SUBDOMAIN_PERMISSION` on `DAO_ENSSubdomainRegistrar`